Aram-Vn/Vec_std-vector_implementation/README.md

 *************************************************************************

-# Vec: bool specialization Class
+# Vec<bool> bool specialization of template Class

-`Vec<bool>` is a specialized template class for managing boolean values efficiently using a custom vector implementation.
-This template is designed to handle the unique challenges associated with boolean values in C++.
+The `vector<bool>` class is a partial specialization of vector for elements of type bool.
+It has an allocator for the underlying type(`size_t`) that's used by the specialization, which provides space optimization by storing one bool value per bit.

 ## Features